OPEnSLab-OSU/Wisp/README.md

 Figure 4: Data-flow handling chart
 </p>

 MQTT brokers work by utilizing a publish/subscribe paradigm, this paradigm works on the basis that there are “topics” that are public to everyone viewing the broker.
 Users can subscribe to topics which allows them to receive a callback when new data is published to the topic.
-For Whisp, all data messages are sent over a topic, the topic is formatted with the “Site Name”/”Device Name” + “Device Number”  to distinguish between the devices and their locations and determine the destination, i.e. collection, in the MongoDB database.
+For Wisp, all data messages are sent over a topic, the topic is formatted with the “Site Name”/”Device Name” + “Device Number”  to distinguish between the devices and their locations and determine the destination, i.e. collection, in the MongoDB database.
 Assigning a two part topic to each message allows multiple devices, even with the same name, to publish to different collections of data.

 ## Resource List